Wey and Arun Canal: Restoration

-After a century of disuse, restoration began by The Wey & Arun Canal Trust.
+After a century of disuse, restoration began by the Wey & Arun Canal Trust.

-Interest in the canal was sparked by the publication in 1965 of P.A.L.
-Vine's book London's Lost Route to the Sea.
-As a result, the Daily Telegraph weekend magazine carried a 5-page article about the canal.
+Interest in the canal was sparked by the publication in 1965 of P. A. L. Vine's book London's Lost Route to the Sea.
+As a result, the Daily Telegraph weekend magazine carried a five-page article about the canal.
 In 1968, a local group of enthusiasts became interested in the canal, and having carried out some research into its history, formed the Wey & Arun Canal Society in 1970, with a view to reopening it.
-The Society evolved into The Wey & Arun Canal Trust in 1973, a private company limited by guarantee with no share capital, the present custodians of the canal restoration.
+The society evolved into the Wey & Arun Canal Trust in 1973, a private company limited by guarantee with no share capital, the present custodians of the canal restoration.
 In 1990, the restoration was identified by the Inland Waterways Association's Restoration Committee as one of those where significant progress was being made, and which would benefit from the backing of the Association.
 The Waterway Recovery Group, which gave active support to restoration schemes, developed a strategy of "a guaranteed labour force for guaranteed work" in 1992, which ensured that local societies would have the funding and relevant planning permission in place before a group of volunteers arrived to carry out the work.
 The Wey and Arun Canal was one of three schemes where working parties were run in this way.
 The practical outworking of this approach was demonstrated in the following year, when a section of the canal at Billingshurst was cleared, and three accommodation bridges were rebuilt by a working party of 250 people, as part of a Waterway Recovery Group initiative called "Dig Deep".

-The Trust has reached agreements with several landowners to allow restoration work to be undertaken over half the length of the 23 mi canal.
+The trust reached agreements with several landowners to allow restoration work to be undertaken over half the length of the 23 mi canal.
 By 2009, twenty-four bridges had been reconstructed, eleven locks restored, two aqueducts re-instated, and several miles of canal bed cleared and dredged.